blockchaingate/kblib/kanbanwebapi.md

 ```
 kanbanwebapi.kanban.getTransactionCount(address [, defaultBlock])
 ```
+Get the numbers of transactions sent from this address.
 #### Parameters
  - <b>address</b> - String - The address that you want to see the transaction count of
  - <b>defaultBlock</b> - String|Number - (optional, default "latest") The block number in decimal or hex format.
 Or the string "genesis", "latest" or "pending".